ranvd/Auto-remove/Readme.md

 * Mask RCNN (segmentation model)

 ### matting model
-Matting model in server is modified from https://github.com/PeterL1n/BackgroundMattingV2.git
+Our matting model is modified from https://github.com/PeterL1n/BackgroundMattingV2.git
 ### style Transfer model
-Style Transfer model in server is the model from https://github.com/OndrejTexler/Few-Shot-Patch-Based-Training
+Our Style Transfer model is from https://github.com/OndrejTexler/Few-Shot-Patch-Based-Training
 ### Mask RCNN
-Mask RCNN model is using detectron2 from Facebook. https://detectron2.readthedocs.io/en/latest/tutorials/install.html
+We use detectron2, from Facebook, as our Mask RCNN model. https://detectron2.readthedocs.io/en/latest/tutorials/install.html

 # Description
 This project is NDHU undergraduate project.
 Our project name is **Robust automatic video matting model on website service**.
-In the Project we modified the BGMv2 model to our specific purpose and provide this matting service on website.
+In the Project we modified the BGMv2 model into specific purpose and provide as a matting service on website.

-The server site is done by `Flask`, and ML model is on `Pytorch`.
+The back-end of this server is done by `Flask`, and ML model is implemented with `Pytorch`.

 # Requirement

 * GPU 4G(minimum, fit in some of the FHD resolution video)
 * GPU 8G(recommand)

-you **CAN NOT** install dependency simply by runing `pip install -r requirement.txt`.You need to find out how to install `detectron2` and `Pytorch` on there website.
-The website of `detectron2` is on the top.
 ```
 torch 1.10.1
 detectron2